 We are a group of active travelers who meet throughout the year in the Philadelphia area to share photographs, stories, experiences, and tips about our numerous trips.
 We look forward to hearing your story!

-Let’s Explore Paris, the Balkans and Día de Los Muertos, Mexico
+We Explored Paris, the Balkans and Día de Los Muertos, Mexico, Fall 2019

 Paris in the Springtime – Tom Tauber